 The book has been reviewed in French Studies, Woman’s Art Journal, Nineteenth-Century French Studies and the Balliol College Annual Record.

 My related publications include:

 ‘The Domestic Interior as a Tactile Space: Jules-Aimé Dalou and Pierre-Auguste Renoir’ in (ed.)
-Anca Lasc, Visualizing the Nineteenth-Century Home: Modern Art and the Decorative Impulse (forthcoming Routledge, 2016).
+Anca Lasc, Visualizing the Nineteenth-Century Home: Modern Art and the Decorative Impulse (Routledge, 2016).

 ‘Nostalgia and Identity: Jules Simon and the Twentieth-Century Woman’ in Memory Studies (Sage Publications), 3 (3), 2010, pp. 224–31.